 With familiar fillings like steak, chicken and pork, and more exotic ones like beef cheek, cow tongue, fried tripe and chorizo — and at $2 per taco — this out-of-this-world cuisine will please the most buttoned-up eater, as well as the adventurous epicure.
 It’s definitely worth the trip!

 “Not just an ordinary taco” is the tagline for this roaming kitchen, and when you take a look at their menu, you’ll know why.
-Taco Tech fuses Asian flavors into the classic taco, such as their Nippon chicken taco, jerk chicken taco, Thai beef taco or beef rendang taco.
+Taco Tech fuses global flavors into the classic taco, such as their Nippon chicken taco, jerk chicken taco, Thai beef taco or beef rendang taco.
 They also have quesadillas, loaded nachos or loaded waffle fries, nacho salad and their very popular crispy tempura green beans.
 Fans of exotic cuisine and bold new flavors are sure to love this truck!

 COMFORT FOOD COACHES